stevenxchung/OMSCS-Notes/CS 6310 - SA&D/Lesson 26 (P4L3) - Object Design.md

 ### Modeling To Implementation Quiz

-_Match each OOA modeling concept (provided in lecture) with a Java concept that might be used for its implementation._
+_Match each OOA modeling concept (provided in lecture) with a Java concept that might be used for its implementation_.

 - Generalization: sub-classing
 - Aggregation: collection classes